Franklin County, Texas: Politics

-Franklin County is represented in the Texas House of Representatives by the Republican Gary VanDeaver of New Boston, Texas (Tx.HR Dist.
-1).
+Franklin County is represented in the Texas House of Representatives by the Republican Shelley Luther (Tx.HR Dist.
+62).
 It is represented in the Texas Senate by Republican Bryan Hughes of Mineola, Texas (Tx.
 Sen. Dist.
 1).
 Franklin County is part of the First Congressional District of Texas which has been represented by Republican U.S. Congressman Nathaniel Moran since January 2023.